-- Thailand Full Moon Party: (Monthly; one party for Christmas and another party for New Year's Eve on December 31) Although the party is monthly, the December party is especially rambunctious!
+- Thailand Full Moon Party: (Monthly; one party for Christmas and another party for New Year's Eve on December 31st) Although the party takes place monthly, the December party is especially rambunctious.

 - Shogatsu in Japan: (Begins around December 30) Japanese New Year is one of the favorite festivals in Japan.
 The epicenter of the celebration is at the Imperial Palace in Tokyo.